aditisulke/Particle41-Assessment/README.md

-# 🚀 SimpleTimeService - DevOps Project
+# 🚀 SimpleTimeService - DevOps Assessment Project

 ## 📌 Overview

-This project demonstrates an end-to-end DevOps workflow by building, containerizing, and deploying a simple web service using modern tools and best practices.

-The application returns the current timestamp and the visitor's IP address in JSON format.
+SimpleTimeService is a lightweight backend microservice built using Node.js that returns the current timestamp and the client’s IP address in JSON format.

-This project showcases:

-* Infrastructure as Code (Terraform)
-* Containerization (Docker)
-* CI/CD Automation (GitHub Actions)
-* Cloud Deployment (AWS)
+This project demonstrates an end-to-end DevOps workflow including application development, containerization, infrastructure provisioning, and CI/CD automation.

 ---